ConPaaS-team/conpaas/README.txt

 application and its performance requirements.

 ConPaaS currently contains:

-- A Web frontend that can be installed within or outside the Cloud.
+- A web frontend that can be installed within or outside the Cloud.
 This is the website that developers can use to create, delete and manage applications in ConPaaS.

+- A web service called ConPaaS Director which provides a RESTful API to ConPaaS.
+The web frontend and the command line client use this web service as their backend.

 - One service dedicated to hosting static Web content as well as Web applications written in PHP or Java.